top of page

 2. Action alley

 The main store aisle, usually with open space.
-It's an ideal display location for impulse purchases; also known as the racetrack.
+Ideal display location for Impulse purchases.
+Also known as the racetrack.

 BENCHMARC - GLOSSARY - ACTION ALLEY